finanalyst/p6-inform/README.md

+# Inform Module

-Provides a dialog box from a perl6 program.
+Provides a GTK dialog box from a Raku program.
 It is easy to add buttons and simple entry widgets to the box.
 Information is returned to a capture object.

-The module depends on gtk and borrows heavily from the gtk-simple module, but is not dependent on it.
-This module was developed using Ubuntu, but all of the Windows paraphanalia from Gdk::Simple is copied.
-It should work under Windows.
+The module is a stripped down version of the gtk-simple module minus all the unused widgets.

+On Linux distributions, the GTK library is almost guaranteed, but there will be an error unless the `dev` library (something like `libgtk-dev`) is installed.

+On Windows, GTK is likely not installed.
+A build check is incorporated.
+If it fails, the GTK library has not been found.
+A place to look for installation help is the [GTK project](https://www.gtk.org/docs/installations/windows/) installation page.

 The example uses the inform procedural style subroutine, but the object based style can be seen by looking at inform.